dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-As an Intune administrator, you can create and manage enrollment restrictions that define the number and types of devices that can enroll into management with Intune.
+As an Intune administrator, you can create and manage enrollment restrictions that define what devices can enroll into management with Intune, including the:
+- number of devices
+- operating systems and versions
 You can create multiple restrictions and apply them to different user groups.
 You can set the [priority order](#change-enrollment-restriction-priority) for your different restrictions.

 >[!NOTE]
 >Enrollment restrictions are not security features.
 Compromised devices can misrepresent their character.
 These restrictions are a best-effort barrier for non-malicious users.